Every week we’ll be featuring one of our brilliant residents to bring you advice on preparing for university.

 How are you finding London compared to home?

-London’s very different to home obviously it’s a big city and I come from a small village in West Wales there’s lots to do here although I miss home, I love the big lights of the city also I love the fact I can go do shows and jump on a tube and go to somewhere completely different.
+London’s very different to home obviously it’s a big city and I come from a small village in West Wales there’s lots to do here although I miss home, I love the big lights of the city also I love the fact I can go to shows and jump on a tube and go to somewhere completely different.

 What would you recommend doing while living in the capital?

-I’d definitely recommend the shows but I guess I’m bias because I’m a drama student.
-There are some fantastic plays and musicals to see also there's loads of live music, events, gigs and then you’ve got sightseeing stuff, its all fab and there’s loads of things to do and different types of people.
+I’d definitely recommend the shows but I guess I’m biased because I’m a drama student.
+There are some fantastic plays and musicals to see also there’s loads of live music, events, gigs and then you’ve got sightseeing stuff, its all fab and there’s loads of things to do and different types of people.